Oregon Rockhounding Regulations

 Disclaimer

-Every jurisdiction can adjust their regulations for rock, mineral and fossil collection without a notice.
-Treat the information listed above as general rules and always check up-to-date the regulations for changes.
+Every jurisdiction can adjust its regulations for rock, mineral, and fossil collection without notice.
+Treat the information listed above as general rules, and always check the regulations for changes.

 Leave a Reply